Kumari Bank

-Kumari Bank Limited is one of the leading commercial banks in Nepal.
+Kumari Bank Limited is the fifteenth commercial bank in Nepal that launched in 2001.
+At establishment, it had an authorized capital of NPR 2 billion and a paid-up capital of NPR 1.83 billion.

 History

-Kumari Bank Limited came into existence as the fifteenth commercial bank of Nepal, starting banking operations from Chaitra 21, 2057 B.S (April 3, 2001) with an objective of providing competitive modern banking services in the Nepalese financial market.
+Kumari Bank Limited is the fifteenth commercial bank of Nepal, established in Chaitra 21, 2057 B.S (April 3, 2001) with an objective of providing competitive modern banking services in the Nepalese financial market.
 The bank has a paid-up capital of NPR 26.23 billion.

-The Bank has been offering both Domestic and International Visa Debit and Credit Card, accessible in all VISA linked ATMs in Nepal and India.
+The Bank has been offering both Domestic and International Visa Debit and Credit Cards, accessible in all VISA linked ATMs in Nepal and India.
 It serves through 294 ATMs and over 1,200 POS terminals across the country.
-Along with this, the Bank offers latest digital banking services such as Mobile, Internet, and Viber Banking and QR payments.
-The Bank is recognized as an innovative and fast-growing institution that always strives towards customer satisfaction.
+Additionally, the Bank offers the latest digital banking services such as mobile banking, online banking, Viber banking and QR payments.
 It has transparent business practices, professional management, corporate governance, and Total Quality Management as the organizational mission.

 Its head office is located in Tangal, Kathmandu.
 The current CEO of Kumari Bank Limited is Mr. Ram Chandra Khanal.